Who can set up the environment?

 Applying Rules affects the time it takes to perform searches and retrieve search results.
 The higher the number of Rules assigned and the more complex they are, the more the search performance is affected.

-In the Brand portal, folders appears as 'Categories': links that can be clicked.
+In the Brand portal, folders appear as 'Categories': links that can be clicked.
 Because the folder name is used as the name of the Category, make sure that descriptive folder names are used as much as possible.
 Grant or deny folder access to each user or user group as needed so that only links appear of locations that the user is allowed access to.

 Different environments for different users